cedorman/ai2thor-docker/README.md

 If you look in the script file, it is simply creating the docker container and telling it to run a program called mcs_test.py

+Note:  In the mcs_test.py, there is a line:   startx()  that calls the AI2-Thor code that actually starts an X server.

 The following is from the original README.md

 # AI2-THOR Docker